2026 · Field notesAbout 3 min readNovus Stream Solutions

 Multi-product ecosystems fail onboarding when new users are shown every feature at once.
 Effective onboarding is progressive.
 Users should understand core value quickly, complete one meaningful workflow, and then discover adjacent capabilities only when context is clear.

-In the Novus stack, onboarding should route by intent first: planning tools, creator studio workflows, newsletter operations, or Discord community automation.
+In the Novus stack, onboarding should route by intent first: planning tools, creator studio workflows, retail discovery, or visualizer creation flows.
 Intent-first routing reduces cognitive overload and improves activation quality.

 First-week journey design

 Map day-one actions to a single success outcome per app.
-For example, complete one tool workflow, configure one Studio widget set, draft one newsletter issue, or schedule one Discord event automation.
+For example, complete one tool workflow, configure one Studio widget set, place one Supply order, or export one visualizer project.
 Early success builds confidence for deeper adoption.

 Use cross-links carefully.
 Recommend next app only after current-step completion, with clear rationale.
 Random cross-promotion during initial setup feels like upsell noise and reduces trust.